RyanMcEntire/weather-app/README.md

-# webpack-project-template
+# Weather App

-An ongoing repository for starting a project with webpack.
+A project for practicing using an API to get weather information